dail8859/LuaScript/README.md

 - `npp.Add<Event>(function)`
   - adds a function handler for a specific event.
 Full documentation for events can be found [here](/doc/events.md)
 - `npp.Remove<Event>(function)`
-  - removes a previously added function handler for a specific event.
+  - removes a previously added function handler for a specific event
+- `npp.AddShortcut(name, shortcut, function)`
+  - adds a shortcut under the plugin menu. *This can only be called from the startup script.*
+  - `name` the human readable text that will be shown in the menu
+  - `shortcut` a string that specifies the modifiers and key for the shortcut e.g. `"Alt+Shift+F5"` or an empty string `""`
+    - The modifiers (`Ctrl`, `Alt`, and `Shift`) can appear in any order
+    - The key must be last.
+It can be `A-Z`, `0-9`, or `F1-F12`
+  - `function` the function to be called.
+It takes no parameters and has no return value

 ## Development
 The code has been developed using MSVC 2013.
 To compile the code: